A Lesson to Learn: Zhongchao Inc. (ZCMD)

-Zhongchao Inc. (NASDAQ:ZCMD) went up by 1.11% from its latest closing price compared to the recent 1-year high of $5.25.
-The company’s stock price has collected 2.82% of gains in the last five trading sessions.
+Zhongchao Inc. (NASDAQ:ZCMD) went down by -0.55% from its latest closing price compared to the recent 1-year high of $5.25.
 Press Release reported on 06/03/21 that Zhongchao Inc. Announces the On-Going One-Year Leukemia Education Project with Bethune Foundation and BeiGene Shanghai

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.